-Dropper seatposts are near the top of the list of the greatest innovations in mountain bike technology, literally changing the way we ride.
-A decade ago you were definitely in the minority if you had one of these new fangled contraptions; most people either unwilling to try something new or deal with the additional weight.
-Early versions were heavy, finicky and they just seemed strangely unnecessary.
+Dropper seatposts are among the greatest innovations in mountain bike technology, literally changing the way we ride for the better.
+A decade ago you were definitely in the minority if you had one of these new-fangled contraptions.
+Most riders were either unwilling to try something new or to deal with the additional weight.
+Early versions were heavy, clunky and finicky.
+They seemed strangely unnecessary.

-Slowly but surely we all gave in, and it was suddenly annoying to wait as they stopped and lowered their seat for the downhill.

-Nowadays, droppers have become almost universally accepted among mountain bikers and considered by many to be one of the most important parts on their bike.
-Raising and lowering your seat to the perfect height for climbing or descending is as simple as pushing a remote lever, and so our saddles can always be exactly where we want them.
-They have allowed us to ride our bikes better and more comfortably, approach trails differently, and stop far less frequently.
-If you don't have a dropper, we believe you should get one.
-You can thank us later…
+Slowly but surely we all gave in, and it was suddenly annoying to wait when anyone stopped and lowered their seat for the downhill.
+These days, droppers are one of the most important parts on any bike.
+Raising and lowering your seat to the perfect height for climbing or descending is as simple as pushing a remote lever.
+Now our saddles are always exactly where we want them.
+They let us ride our bikes better and more comfortably, approach trails differently, and stop far less frequently.
+If you don't have a dropper, get one.

 Smoothness and Functionality

-Poorly performing saddle clamps, on the other hand, are often noisy, self-loosen, or make it difficult to remove or install your saddle.
+Poorly performing saddle clamps, on the other hand, are often noisy, self-loosening, or make it difficult to remove or install your saddle.
 All of the dropper posts we tested featured a two-bolt head design, fore and aft, to adjust the angle and grab hold of the seat rails.
 Several of the posts hide a valve to adjust the dropper's air pressure under the saddle clamp.